twistedfall/opencv-rust/README.md

 * `&`, `|`, `^` → `and()`, `or()`, `xor()`
 * `!` → `negate()`

+### Class fields

+Fields of OpenCV classes are accessible through setters and getters.
+Those functions are infallible, they return the value directly instead of `Result`.

 ### Infallible functions

 For infallible functions (like setters) that accept `&str` values the following logic applies: if a Rust string passed as argument contains null byte then this string will be truncated up to that null byte.
 So if for example you pass "123\0456" to the setter, the property will be set to "123".

 ### Callbacks